KenKundert/nestedtext/doc/basic_use.rst

 or *any*).
 All but 'any' constrain the data type of the top-level of the *NestedText* content.

+The *load* functions provide a *keymap* argument that is useful for adding line numbers to error message.
+This feature is demonstrated in :ref:`voluptuous example`.

 More advanced usage is described in :meth:`loads`.

 NestedText Writer